-Back in the day, there was another legendary hotel besides the Oriental: it was the Erawan Hotel.
+Back in the day, there was another legendary hotel beside the Oriental Hotel: it was the Erawan Hotel.
 Part of this luxury hotel was also Erawan Tea Room, which operated between 1953 and 1988.
 This place was one of Bangkok’s first trendy high society hubs.
 Today, on almost the very same spot, only one floor higher, is a new Erawan Tea Room, managed by the Hyatt Grand Erawan Bangkok Hotel.
 It’s a part of the boutique mall, filled with designer and luxury stores.
-So, what could be better than a nice lunch after an exhausted shopping venture?
+So, what could be better than a nice lunch after an exhausting shopping venture?

 At the entrance, we were greeted by an always so promising sign: the Michelin guide.
 The restaurant is decorated in a nostalgic 60’s style, with Asian ceramics combined with teakwood furnishings and Cambodian style colonial chairs.
 For a modern touch, there was nice low-slung lightning and interestingly shaped velvet red sofas.
 It is a spacious, decently lighted space with light coming inside from the all-glass outer wall.
 From here then, you can observe one of the busiest parts of Bangkok, the Ratchaprasong intersection.
 In this restaurant, we also found a boutique shop where anyone can buy ingredients for cooking, teas, dried fruit, cookies, and even some nice handmade tableware.